 Zumba classes have skyrocketed over the years, with many people enrolling to take part.
 Zumba has proven to be quite effective in many areas of notice.

-A good stress reliever and an effective weight loss strategy, you should consider enrolling your elderly loved one to a Zumba class.
+A good stress reliever and an effective weight loss strategy, you should consider enrolling your elderly loved one in a Zumba class.
 They come quite in handy.
 Try it today.

 I love swimming very much.
 When I get some free time off my schedule, I include swimming as my top priority.
 Swimming is fun and enjoyable.
 For a senior swimmer trying to maintain his/her fitness level, three times a week is advised.

 Water aerobics is offered these days in the gyms.
-It involved walking, dancing and doing other aerobics in water.
+It involved walking, dancing, and doing other aerobics in the water.
 The water acts as resistance, just like weights.
 This way, you can increase your body strength.

 On average, aqua exercise participants increased their strength by 27% in the quadriceps, 40% in the hamstrings, and about 10% in the upper body region.

 Aside from strengthening the muscles, swimming improves heart health, reduces the risk of osteoporosis, and increases flexibility.

 There you have it: 7 simple, yet effective exercises for seniors!